sfeakes/AqualinkD/README.md

 # Aqualinkd
 linux daemon to control Aqualink RS pool controllers.
 Provides web UI, MQTT client & HTTP API endpoints.
 So you can control your pool equiptment from any phone/tablet or computer, and should work with just about Home control systems, including Apple HomeKit, Samsung, Alexa, Google, etc home hubs.

 ### It does not, and will never profide any layer of security.
-NEVER directly expose the device running this software to the outside world, only indirectly through the use of Home Automation hub's or other securty measures, like VPNs.
+NEVER directly expose the device running this software to the outside world, only indirectly through the use of Home Automation hub's or other securty measures, e.g. VPNs.

+## Builtin WEB Interface.
 ![Image](extras/web_ui.png?raw=true)

+## In Apple Home app.
 ![Image](extras/HomeKit.png?raw=true)

 # TL;DR Install